 If you’re willing to spend some time developing a village, this makes acquiring certain materials much easier than searching for them in the world.
 The quality of a villager's trades improves as they gain experience by trading with you.
 So invest in those early trades to unlock even better items.

 Villagers with jobs will also wear a badge indicating their level, with the most experienced villagers offering the best trades:

 - Novice: Stone

 - Master: Diamond

 Best Minecraft villager trades

 When you’re trading your hard-earned emeralds, you’ll want the absolute best deal you can squeak out from your capitalist friends in the local village.
-Since villagers are pretty much pacifists, they’ll let you micromanage them and their professions without complaint—so why not maximize your friendly neighborhood village like the Minecraft dictator we all have inside?
+Since villagers are pretty much pacifists, they’ll let you micromanage them and their professions without complaint—so feel free to maximize the deals.